KevinVandeputte-TM/utopia_edgeservice/README.md

 ``` pwsh
 docker run --name feedback-mongodb -p 27019:27019 -d mongo
 ```
-Add the connection info to `application.properties` and now you can run the service locally.
+Add the connection info and adjust the port number to match the mongodb database in `application.properties` and now you can run the service locally.

-# Testing
+## Testing

 - [SwaggerUI](https://swagger.io/tools/swagger-ui/)